 There are a number of documents required at screening time.
 Click on link below to access these documents.
-Please fill out and bring with to the screening.
-You can also get the screening packet by calling 651-385-8000 and request them to be mailed to you.
+Please fill out and bring with you to the screening.
+You can also get the screening documents by calling 651-385-8000 and request them to be mailed to you.

 During the Early Childhood Screening, well-qualified staff will check your child's:

 Vision - Hearing - Growth - Immunization status

 Skills in thinking, communication and language - Large and small muscles - Social/emotional development

 Your child will be answering questions, counting, building with blocks, drawing and doing some large muscle activities.
 Children enjoy playing these games and activities.
 However, sometimes a child may be "shy" and unwilling to complete the screening test.
 If this happens, don't worry.
 We will just reschedule the screening for another time.
 We want children to be comfortable so they can show us all the wonderful things they know.

 All of this information is important for your child's continued learning and readiness for future school success.
 After the screening, you will be given a full report of your child's learning and growth.
 Information to support your job as a parent will also be available.
 You will know how your child is developing.

 Earlier is better!
 It can be anytime starting when your child turns 3 to before entering kindergarten.